 December 2021: After launching the RFQ review process, the Commission turned its attention back to planning the work of the Commission and its committees, including identify which goals fall under the purview of which committees and identifying short-term and long-term priorities to guide the work of the Commission in 2022 and beyond.
 This work includes identifying 2022 workstreams for the Consumer Protection and Quality Improvement/Quality Assurance Committees and full Commission.
 The SCHA Commission is expected to continue this work in early 2022.

 Looking ahead, in 2022, the Commission will complete the RFQ assessment process and ratify its work, and recommend to the Board three MCPs to receive letters of support from Sacramento County.
 The State expects to announce the award recipients in mid to late 2022.
-The SCHA Commission also anticipates developing and refining its goals for the short and long term, including building out its process for MCP oversight and monitoring, working with the County to collect beneficiary input, and to help ensure successful implementation of CalAIM and support health care delivery system transformation.
+The SCHA Commission also anticipates developing and refining its goals for the short and long term, including building out its process for MCP oversight and monitoring, working with the County to collect beneficiary input, , help ensure successful implementation of CalAIM, and support health care delivery system transformation.

-Sincerely,

-Chet Hewitt

-Sacramento County Health Authority Commission Chair

-Eddie Kirby

-Sacramento County Health Authority Commission Vice-Chair

-cc: Chevon Kothari, Director, Sacramento County Department of Health Services